-RUMLAE aims to facilitate the emergence of a creative inter-disciplinary dialogue on contemporary challenges in the areas of military law, national security, international law, military justice, international relations and strategic policy.
+RUMLAE aims to facilitate the emergence of a creative inter-disciplinary dialogue on contemporary challenges in the areas of military law, national security, international law, military justice, international relations, strategic policy and space law.

-Manual on International Law Applicable to Military Uses of Outer Space (MILAMOS)
+The Woomera Manual on the International Law of Military Space Operations

-Launched in May 2016, the MILAMOS Project aims to develop a widely-accepted manual clarifying the fundamental international law rules applicable to military uses of outer space in times of peace, as well as in periods of tension and in outright armed conflict.
-RUMLAE is proud to partner with McGill University's Centre for Research in Air and Space Law on this project.
+Launched in April 2018 by Professor Melissa de Zwart, Professor Dale Stephens, Associate Professor Matthew Stubbs, Dr Stacey Henderson, The Woomera Manual project aims to develop a Manual that objectively articulates and clarifies existing international law applicable to military space operations.
+RUMLAE is proud to partner with the University of Exeter, the University of Nebraska College of Law, and the University of New South Wales Canberra on this project.
 It is our firm belief that this unique and innovative project will have a positive impact and influence on the future and sustainability of humankind's venture in outer space.
-Please see the dedicated project website for more information.

 For information regarding Australia's historical involvement in space exploration, visit the Honeysuckle Creek website.